Press trade &Media

 Information by Target Group

-City breakers can enjoy a variety of experiences in the Hanseatic cities of Hamburg, Bremen, Lübeck, Lüneburg and Rostock: Whether it’s Hamburg’s “Speicherstadt” warehouse district, Lübeck’s corridors and courtyards, Bremen’s Schnoor district or famous landmarks such as the Bremen Town Musicians and the Holsten Gate – architectural masterpieces can be discovered everywhere.
+City breakers can enjoy a variety of experiences in the Hanseatic cities of Hamburg, Bremen, Lübeck, Lüneburg, and Rostock: Whether it’s Hamburg’s “Speicherstadt” warehouse district, Lübeck’s corridors and courtyards, Bremen’s Schnoor district, or famous landmarks such as the Bremen Town Musicians and the Holsten Gate – architectural masterpieces can be discovered everywhere.
 In the historic old town centres, charming boutiques and manufactories invite you to enjoy an authentic shopping experience.
 Click here for detailed information.

 Outdoor and cycling enthusiasts have numerous opportunities to explore the landscapes, be it on the Baltic Sea cycle path, in the forests of Schleswig-Holstein, in the Harz Mountains or whilst mudflat hiking in the Wadden Sea.
 Breathtaking vistas can be enjoyed in the Lüneburg Heath, while the coastal towns are known for their romantic sunsets.
 Click here for detailed information.